-Amphetamine addiction has the potential to alter brain structure, lasting much longer than the initial arousal of excitement, energy and euphoria, and as such, it makes amphetamines extremely addictive.
+Amphetamine addiction has the potential to alter brain structure, lasting much longer than the initial arousal of excitement, energy, and euphoria, and as such, it makes amphetamines extremely addictive.

-Research has found that if a person’s brain is not able to produce enough natural endorphins that usually occur naturally when we exercise, eat food we like or spend time with loved ones.
+Research has found that if a person’s brain is not able to produce enough natural endorphins that usually occur naturally when we exercise, eat the food we like, or spend time with loved ones.
 If it is not possible to feel these naturally, a person is more likely to find another source of these “feel good” chemicals.
 Additionally, long-term amphetamine use is understood to damage parts of the brain that control the release of dopamine and other pleasure chemicals, resulting in the brain not responding appropriately to situations or things that had used to make us happy, like spending time with friends or family.
 This exacerbates the cycle of addiction, as it leaves the person feeling that they need to use amphetamines to feel happy or avoid feelings of anxiety or depression when they do not have amphetamines in their system.

 What causes amphetamine addiction?

 It is generally understood there is no determined cause for amphetamine addiction.
 However, much research has focused on what could make a person more susceptible to amphetamine addiction than others.
 Research studies have found that the most likely causes are based in genetic and environmental factors; sometimes known as “nature and nurture”.